syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Asp.md

 {% endhighlight %}

-{% highlight vb.net %}

-Dim solidBrush As PdfBrush = New PdfSolidBrush(New PdfColor(126, 151, 173))
-bounds = New RectangleF(0, bounds.Bottom + 90, graphics.ClientSize.Width, 30)
-'Draws a rectangle to place the heading in that region. graphics.DrawRectangle(solidBrush, bounds)
-'Creates a font for adding the heading in the page
-Dim subHeadingFont As PdfFont = New PdfStandardFont(PdfFontFamily.TimesRoman, 14)
-'Creates a text element to add the invoice number
-Dim element As New PdfTextElement("INVOICE " + ID.ToString(), subHeadingFont)
-element.Brush = PdfBrushes.White

-'Draws the heading on the page
-Dim result As PdfLayoutResult = element.Draw(page, New PointF(10, bounds.Top + 8))
-Dim currentDate As String = "DATE " + DateTime.Now.ToString("MM/dd/yyyy")
-'Measures the width of the text to place it in the correct location Dim textSize As SizeF = subHeadingFont.MeasureString(currentDate) Dim textPosition As New PointF(graphics.ClientSize.Width - textSize.Width - 10, result.Bounds.Y) 'Draws the date by using DrawString method graphics.DrawString(currentDate, subHeadingFont, element.Brush, textPosition) Dim timesRoman As PdfFont = New PdfStandardFont(PdfFontFamily.TimesRoman, 10) 'Creates text elements to add the address and draw it to the page. element = New PdfTextElement("BILL TO ", timesRoman) element.Brush = New PdfSolidBrush(New PdfColor(126, 155, 203)) result = element.Draw(page, New PointF(10, result.Bounds.Bottom + 25))
-Dim linePen As New PdfPen(New PdfColor(126, 151, 173), 0.7F)
-Dim startPoint As New PointF(0, result.Bounds.Bottom + 3)
-Dim endPoint As New PointF(graphics.ClientSize.Width, result.Bounds.Bottom + 3)
-'Draws a line at the bottom of the address graphics.DrawLine(linePen, startPoint, endPoint)

-{% endhighlight %}

-{% endtabs %}

 Essential PDF provides two types of table models.
 The difference between both the table models can be referred from the link [Difference between PdfLightTable and PdfGrid](/file-formats/pdf/working-with-tables#difference-between-pdflighttable-and-pdfgrid "difference-between-pdflighttable-and-pdfgrid")

 Since the invoice document requires only simple cell customizations, the given code example explains how to create a simple invoice table by using PdfGrid.

-{% tabs %}
 {% highlight c# %}

 //Creates the datasource for the table